Methodology

 Calibration weights

 Calibration weighting was used to remove measurable bias introduced through non-response to the main SCEYP and to align the profile of achieved sample to the profile of the population.
-The population targets used for calibration weighting included: region, whether on all three registers (Early Years Register, Compulsory Childcare Register and Voluntary Childcare Register), registration year, and deprivation band based on IDACI.
+The population targets used for calibration weighting included: region, register type, registration year, and deprivation band based on IDACI.
 Questionnaire variant weights were calculated for the analysis of childminders allocated to each of the two childminder variants of the questionnaire.
 The responding cases and their profiles were grossed-up to the eligible population profile.

 Day of the week weights